Happy Wlorld Circus Day From Princess Stephanie!

 HURRY!
 HURRY!
 LAST CHANCE TO ENTER THE FREE BOOK CONTEST!

-Next Tuesday, April 2, I will announce the results of my contest for a free copy of my forthcoming book, Keep That Day Job!
+Next Tuesday, April 2, NOON PDT, I will announce the results of my contest for a free copy of my forthcoming book, Keep That Day Job!
 How to Enjoy Chasing Showbiz Without Going Mad

 There is still time to enter!